NCAR/wrf_hydro_model_tools/forcing/regrid/GFS/README.txt

 NOTES on the use of 'GFS2WRFHydro_generate_weights.ncl':
 1. This script may take a while to run.
 2. Note that runtime increases with larger domain sizes and higher resolution.
-3. You do not need to change the name of the source data files, but do need to add ".grb" to the end of the srcGridName argument so that NCL recognizes the format of the input file.

 ################################################################################
 Running 'GFS2WRFHydro_regrid.ncl':